 Outside of work, today’s tenants have all the information they need at their fingertips.
 They also crave this same convince at work.
 To serve them well, CRE organizations must communicate better with tenants giving them the information they need, when they need it, where they want to find it, and on-demand.
 Keep in mind that the information that is sent must provide value to tenants.
-While building maintenance notifications are important, many CRE teams neglect sending additional information about amenities and services that may have a direct positive impact to a tenant’s experience.
+While building maintenance notifications are important, many CRE teams neglect to send additional information about amenities and services that may have a direct positive impact on a tenant’s experience.
 Buildings that are most attractive are the ones that provide information tenants want, when they want to access it, and how they want to receive it.

 Monitor overall operational performance behind the scene.

 Building owners need visibility into the performance of their entire portfolio to understand the effectiveness of their teams.
-Building owners can maximize the numbers of hours in a day for their property teams by equipping them with property management technology that enables teams to focus on the most pressing priorities.
-Owners that keep a pulse on the health of their property operations are able to spot problems more quickly and do so before it negatively impact tenants.
+Building owners can maximize the number of hours in a day for their property teams by equipping them with property management technology that enables teams to focus on the most pressing priorities.
+Owners that keep a pulse on the health of their property operations are able to spot problems more quickly and do so before it negatively impacts tenants.
 This will make for an optimal experience for tenants when they are in CRE buildings.

 To create the type of building people want to work in, building owners must offer more than the sleekest design or prime downtown location.
 The success of CRE teams’ performance depends on the ability to create an employee experience that is designed to attract the best talent for your tenants.
 Meet tenant expectations and create an outstanding tenant experience by continuously understanding their needs, equipping property management teams with the necessary tools to solve tenant problems, and stay on top of operational performance.
 This is how you own and operate a building that people are proud to work in.

 For more tips on becoming a building people want to work on and how to meet high tenant expectations, read this insightful eBook.